trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

 Coordinator Kerberos Authentication
 ===================================

-Presto can be configured to enable Kerberos authentication over HTTPS for clients, such as the :doc:`Presto CLI </security/cli>`, or the JDBC and ODBC drivers.
+Trino can be configured to enable Kerberos authentication over HTTPS for clients, such as the :doc:`Trino CLI </security/cli>`, or the JDBC and ODBC drivers.

-To enable Kerberos authentication for Presto, configuration changes are made on the Presto coordinator.
+To enable Kerberos authentication for Trino, configuration changes are made on the Trino coordinator.
 No changes are required to the worker configuration.
 The worker nodes continue to connect to the coordinator over unauthenticated HTTP.
-However, if you want to secure the communication between Presto nodes with SSL/TLS, configure :doc:`/security/internal-communication`.
+However, if you want to secure the communication between Trino nodes with SSL/TLS, configure :doc:`/security/internal-communication`.

 Environment Configuration
 -------------------------

-.. |subject_node| replace:: Presto coordinator
+.. |subject_node| replace:: Trino coordinator

 .. _server_kerberos_services:
 .. include:: kerberos-services.fragment